• Skip to primary navigation

 Establish an Artisan Food Niche from a Need

-I grabbed a bottled tea while in a convenience store one day and thought it would be delicious.
+One day, I grabbed a bottled tea in a convenience store and thought it would be delicious.
 The minute I tasted it, I was disappointed.
 The chemical aftertaste was horrible, and it tasted nothing like naturally brewed tea.

 My niche was tea.
 Beyond that, I focused on bottled tea, also known as ready-to-drink tea (RTD).
-Although 80 percent of Americans drink tea, most of that is iced tea and bottled tea.
+Although 80 percent of Americans drink tea, most is iced and bottled tea.
 I also knew the majority of bottled teas on the market were not real brewed tea.

 Most commercially produced bottled teas are made by taking shortcuts to match the flavor of natural tea, which usually includes artificial ingredients that have scientific names no one can pronounce.
 There is nothing healthy about this process.